Since October 2014, anyone who receives continuing healthcare has the right to have a personal health budget.

 How much money will I receive?

 That depends on your health and wellbeing needs.
 Once your budget is confirmed though, you will have a regular review to look at whether your health and wellbeing outcomes are being met.
 Depending on the way you receive your money, the management of it will also be reviewed to make sure it is being spent on those things identified in your support plan.
+The document below sets out exactly how the funding process works so that all PHBs are calculated fairly to cover the costs of assessed need.

 How will I receive my personal health budget?